Somewhere along the line, the concept of “curiosity” got a bad rap. For example, you’ve probably heard the famous saying, “Curiosity killed the cat.”

 Keep in mind, this celebration doesn’t need to be anything major.
 Simply taking the time to acknowledge and appreciate the full extent of the discovery is all it takes.

 By doing so, you start to undo the damage done by a world that tries to dampen curiosity in favor of quiet obedience.
-By celebrating these small victories, you’ll find it easier to tap into and leverage your curiosity throughout your day-to-day life.
+By celebrating these small victories, you’ll find it easier to tap into and leverage the power of curiosity throughout your day-to-day life.

 #3: Practice Proactive Curiosity